CodeDead/opal/README.md

 #### rpm

-You can create an RPM, by running the `jpackage` Gradle task:
+You can create an RPM, by running the `jpackage` Gradle task on a Linux host:
 ```shell
 ./gradlew jpackage
 ```